rajatagrawal1094/SatelliteManifest/README.md

 ![importing](/images/15-importing.png)

 You can optionally run the below command to import the Manifest

+> [!NOTE]
+> This CLI method is useful for automating manifest uploads in scripted or headless environments.

 ```console
 [root@localhost ~]# hammer subscription upload --file <path_to_file> --organization <organization_name>